foundry-rs/book/src/forge/gas-snapshots.md

 ### Gas Comparison

-Lets say that you are trying to optimize your contracts, and after changing it a little bit you want to see if there are any improvements in gas-usage.

-If you would like to compare the corrent `.gas-snapshot` file with your latest commit, you can use the command `git diff`, which will compare all the files with your latest commit.
+If you would like to compare the current `.gas-snapshot` file with your latest changes, you can use the `--diff` or `--check` options, which will compare the gas usage of your changes with the current `.gas-snapshot` file.

 Example: